 The number of exams required varies with each designation; the CWD and CPI designations require two exams each, the CVCLD and CSP designations require only one exam.

 Yes.
-There is an annual recertification fee due December 31 each year.
+There is an annual renewal fee due December 31 each year.
 The fee differs, depending on your designation and NGWA member status.
 There is also an annual continuing education requirement to maintain certification.

 No. Continuing education can be earned a variety of ways.
 Attendance at a trade show may be helpful in earning continuing education, but there are several alternatives.
 Contact NGWA or go to www.NGWA.org/Certification for more information about maintaining certification.